 A market design change, which was implemented on June 1, 2014, represents an approximation of a Real-Time Co-optimization based on the Operating Reserve Demand Curve (ORDC).
 The existing ORDC approximates the shortage pricing of operating reserves that would be accomplished with RTC by applying a price “adder” outside of the execution of the Security Constrained Economic Dispatch (SCED) engine.
 However, ORDC does not distinguish between the type and quality of online operating reserves, and does not achieve the efficient coordination of the provision of energy and operating reserves by Resources.

-While RTC is a common feature in other wholesale electricity markets, the provision of energy and reserves is not co-optimized in the current ERCOT real-time market.
+While RTC is a common feature in other wholesale electricity markets, the provision of energy and reserves in the current ERCOT real-time market is left to the QSEs to operate its Resources at the lowest cost between providing energy and Ancillary Services.
+This leaves an opportunity for ERCOT to facilitate ERCOT wide co-optimization across all QSEs that participate in SCED to determine the lowest cost to provide needed energy and Ancillary Services reducing the overall cost to consumers.

 Real-Time Co-optimization is the process of simultaneously procuring energy and Ancillary Services (AS) from available Resources, at the lowest production cost to meet the Real-Time system demand for energy and AS.
 This results in the optimal allocation of all Resources’ capacity between energy and AS.
-However, the current Real-Time (RT) market is unable to consider capacity reserved for AS (e.g., capacity above the Resource’s High Ancillary Services Limit, or HASL) even if the energy offer or bid for that capacity would be economical.
+However, the current Real-Time (RT) market as administrated by ERCOT is unable to consider capacity reserved for AS (e.g., capacity above the Resource’s High Ancillary Services Limit, or HASL) even if the energy offer or bid for that capacity would be economical.
 Using Real-Time Co-optimization, the Real-Time Market clearing process would consider all available capacity to serve system demand for energy and procure AS capacity at the lowest possible cost1.
 Market clearing is designed to normally occur every 5 minutes.
 The process under consideration would be similar to the clearing process for energy and AS in the DAM.
 Accordingly, Real-Time Co-optimization can be thought of as “running the DAM every five minutes in Real-Time.”
 The objectives of Real-Time Co-optimization are to enable appropriate scarcity pricing through optimal use of a Resource’s capacity for energy and AS, and to enable market participants to adjust their energy and AS portfolios in Real-Time.

 ERCOT Staff has developed this concept paper as a starting point for stakeholder consideration of these Real-Time Market improvements.